 Of course, it's also backwards compatible with USB 3.0 and USB 2.0 if your PC doesn't have USB Type-C. It's expensive, but it's well worth the cash.

-- Read our full Samsung Portable SSD T5 review.
+Read the full review: Samsung Portable SSD T5 (opens in new tab)

 Seagate is a well-known brand when it comes to storage, and it's brought its impressive experience to the portable SSD market with the brilliant Seagate Fast SSD.